neuro-team-femto/jones/README.md

 # revcor

-This project provides with a back-end for a [jspsych](https://www.jspsych.org/) revcor experience intended to compare pair of sounds generated with [cleese](https://github.com/creamlab/cleese).
+This project provides with a back-end for a [jspsych](https://www.jspsych.org/) revcor experience intended to compare pair of sounds generated with [cleese](https://github.com/neuro-team-femto/cleese).
 The main features are:

 * enable the creation of new experiments through a few configuration files (see `data/README.md`)
-* have the jspsych (front-end) experiment interact with the server thanks to WebSockets (leveraging [golang](https://golang.org/) and [gorilla mux](https://github.com/gorilla/mux))
+* have the jspsych (front-end) experiment interact with the server thanks to WebSockets (leveraging [golang](https://golang.org/) and [gorilla/websocket](https://github.com/gorilla/websocket))
 * deployment made easy (1): build project, transfer the binary and a few folders
 * deployment made easy (2): no database needed (all configuration and state being saved to text files)
 * deployment made easy (3): the `revcor` binary comes with a HTTP server for static files (JS, CSS)